roquiles/weather-app/README.md

 ## Bonus features

 - [ ] By closing the browser window the city name will be stored in localStorage and when the user returns, the name will be retrieved to make an api call to update the `DOM`.
+- [ ] User can see the weather forecast for the next four days.